Mental Disorders And Drug Abuse In Teens

 Changes in eating and sleeping habits

-Many therapists insist every teenage bipolar diagnosis be screened for alcohol or drug problems.
+Many therapists insist that every teenager with a bipolar diagnosis be screened for alcohol or drug problems.
 Teens suffering from bipolar disorder experience such dramatic mood swings that they will often do anything to make them stop.
 This commonly means turning to drugs or alcohol.

 It’s important for parents to be emotionally supportive of teens suffering from bipolar disorder.
 Helping teens find healthy emotional outlets and alternatives to drug use is also crucial for long-term recovery.

 Teens with ADHD are far more likely to abuse drugs and alcohol than their peers.
-One national study shows that 35 percent of teens with ADHD have used one or more substance.
-Only 20 percent of teens without ADHD reported the same.
+One national study shows that 35% of teens with ADHD have used at least one substance.
+Only 20% of teens without ADHD reported the same.

 Researchers have many theories about how ADHD and drug abuse are connected.
-Some believe low levels of the happiness-inducing neurochemical dopamine can cause ADHD and lead to drug abuse simultaneously.
+Some believe low levels of the happiness-inducing neurochemical dopamine can cause ADHD and drug abuse simultaneously.

 Others believe the personal conduct problems ADHD causes in young teens are to blame.
 Teens suffering from ADHD are often punished in school and at home for hyperactive behavior they can’t control.
 This leads to mental stress on young teens that can cause severe feelings of anxiety and even depression, leading to self-medication with drugs or alcohol.